EETRO/Deleted-tweets/README.md

 Deleted Tweets of politicians

-This a open source project based on https://www.politwoops that's try to check if a politician tweet is was deleted.
+This a open source project based on https://www.politwoops that's try to check if a politician tweet was deleted.